-- 1. All over-the-counter medications require written parental permission and a written doctor's note.
-This must include student's name, name of medication, dosage, and time to be given, with doctor's signature and parental consent. - 2.
-Prescribed medication will only be given with written parental permission and a doctor's order.
-This includes: doctor's name, address, phone number, and doctor's signature, student's name, reason for medication, name of medication, dosage, and time to be given with parental signature. - 3.
-The appropriate forms must be completed by the doctor and parent or guardian. - 4.
-Medicine must be in the original container (pharmacy bottle) with the student's name and doctor's name on it.
-You may want to ask the pharmacy for an empty labeled prescription bottle for school use. - 5.
-When sending medication to school parents are expected to call beforehand to inform the nurse or principal and send in a signed and dated note with the student's name, name of medication, dosage, time to be given, and amount of medication being sent to the school.
+- Will only be given with written parental permission and a doctor's order.
+This includes: doctor's name, address, phone number, and doctor's signature, student's name, reason for medication, name of medication, dosage, and time to be given with parental signature. - The appropriate forms must be completed by the doctor and parent or guardian. - Medicine must be in the original container (pharmacy bottle) with the student's name and doctor's name on it.
+You may want to ask the pharmacy for an empty labeled prescription bottle for school use.